etherkit/JTEncode/README.md

 ---------
 * v1.1.2

-    Fix buffer bug in _jt_message_prep()_ that caused messages of 11 chars to lock up the processor
+    * Fix buffer bug in _jt_message_prep()_ that caused messages of 11 chars to lock up the processor
+    * Made a handful of changes to make the library more friendly to ATmegaxx8 processors
+    * Rewrote example sketch to be generically compatible with most Arduino platforms

 * v1.1.1

-    Update example sketch for Si5351Arduino v2.0.0
+    * Update example sketch for Si5351Arduino v2.0.0

 * v1.1.0

-    Added FSQ
+    * Added FSQ

 * v1.0.1

-    Fixed a bug in _jt65_interleave()_ that was causing a buffer overrun.
+    * Fixed a bug in _jt65_interleave()_ that was causing a buffer overrun.

 * v1.0.0

-    Initial Release
+    * Initial Release

 License
 -------